-As a board-certified urogynecologist, Walker has extensive experience in a number of conditions unique to women’s pelvic health.
+As a board-certified urogynecologist, Dr. Christopher Walker has extensive experience in a number of conditions unique to women’s pelvic health.
 In addition to all matters dealing with reproductive health and issues that a woman would go to a gynecologist for — such as annual pap smears, fibroids and heavy periods — he also treats stress urinary incontinence (SUI) and pelvic organ prolapse (POP), conditions that affect many women after childbirth.

 But what sets Walker apart is his talent as laparoscopic surgeon.
 He is a certified robotic surgeon who uses cutting-edge robotic technology.